-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision R

-All students have opportunities for social interaction, regardless of need.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision R All students have opportunities for social interaction, regardless of need.
 All children have access to trips and visits.
 Social skills groups enable targeted children to receive support.
-Students individually supported by TAs TAs use social stories with individual students. -- --- --
+Students individually supported by TAs and are enabled to attend after school clubs.
+TAs use social stories with individual students.